JavierLuna/neat-bird/README.md

 # NEAT flappybird

+This project is part of the "Skynet también juega a Pacman".
+You can find the slides [here](https://slides.com/javierlunamolina/skynet-also-plays-pacman)

 ## How the NEAT algorithm works
 NEAT or *NeuroEvolution of Augmenting Topologies* is basically genetic algorithms applied to neural network construction.